Itamar-Horowitz/Predicting-A-Song-s-Popularity-Using-Mamba/README.md

 2. Navigate to the project directory: cd Predicting-A-Song-s-Popularity-Using-Mamba

-3. Run the provided Python script: python train_model.py
+3. Run the provided Jupiter Notebook file: songs_popularity_predictor.ipynb

-This script trains the Mamba model on the Spotify dataset and evaluates the model's performance.
+This file trains the Mamba model on the Spotify dataset and evaluates the model's performance.

 ## References
 * https://github.com/state-spaces/mamba